baconjs/bacon.js/README.md

 Event properties and methods:

-`event.value` the value associated with a Next or Initial event
+`event.value()` returns the value associated with a Next or Initial event

 `event.hasValue()` returns true for events of type Initial and Next